Skip to content

 "If this goes well, what happens then?"

 I'll see what the prospect says.
-I'm trying to get a sense to what extent is committed to evaluating the solution in question.
-Do the presentation on site, face to face for anyone doing proposals.
-One of the pitfalls for any agencies that we have here that I've seen in the past are essentially agencies sending over proposals online and not walk into prospect.
+I'm trying to get a sense of to what extent am committed to evaluating the solution in question.
+Do the presentation on-site, face to face for anyone doing proposals.
+One of the pitfalls for any agencies that we have here that I've seen in the past is essentially agencies sending over proposals online and not walking into a prospect.
 What's involved, the deliverables, the expectations, etc. You're going to move on to the closing call or you're going to look to part ways as friends.

 Closing the deal

 Sending the official quotation or getting the prospect to sign there.
-And then depending on whatever the process is that you have couple of things to do.
+And then depending on whatever the process is you have a couple of things to do.
 You've outlined the products.
-If I am buying anything, I like to know what happens post purchase.
+If I am buying anything, I like to know what happens post-purchase.
 If ever I get to the stage where I'm on the other end.

 Last but not least, what's going to happen?
 Either they're going to sign the contract, you'll have an official start date in place or you're going to part ways as friends.